Go straight from La Serenissima to Italy’s largest airport. Find out about taking the train from Venice to Rome Fiumicino Airport.

 Direct Trains from Venice to Rome Fiumicino Airport

 There is one direct train from Venice to Fiumicino Airport each day at 9:25am, and it takes just under 4.5 hours.
-This isn’t the fastest train, but if you’re keen to avoid changing trains then this is the one to look for.
+This isn’t the fastest train, but if you’re keen on avoiding changing trains, then this is the one to look for.
 Otherwise, there are lots of options for routes with only one connection along the way.

 Amenities on Trains from Venice to Rome Fiumicino Airport

-Frecciargento are the next level of AV trains, and they’re very similar to the Frecciarossa fleet.
+Frecciargento is the next level of AV trains, and they’re very similar to the Frecciarossa fleet.
 The Frecciargento trains are slightly slower, although they’re still high-speed trains.
 Passengers in 1st class cars get a free drink and newspaper, and there are also 2nd class cars.
 A cafe car is available to all passengers.
-All cars are air conditioned and there are outlets at each seat.
+All cars are air-conditioned and there are outlets at each seat.